reviewboard/rbtools/docs/rbtools/rbt/commands/diff.rst

    Tracking branch from which your branch is derived (Git only, defaults to origin/master)

+.. cmdoption:: --svn-username

+   The username for the SVN repository (in the case where the checkout does not cache the credentials).

+   The default can be set in ``SVN_USERNAME`` in :file:`.reviewboardrc`.

+.. cmdoption:: --svn-password

+   The password for the SVN repository (in the case where the checkout does not cache the credentials).

+   The default can be set in ``SVN_PASSWORD`` in :file:`.reviewboardrc`.

 .. cmdoption:: --svn-changelist

    Generate the diff for review based on a local SVN changelist.